robchamberspfc/data-standards/helpers/input/about-this-project.md

 * information on how to adopt and use the standard components
 * guidelines for integrating data access and API requirements into procurement processes

-These data standards we use were created by [Housing Associations Charitable Trust (HACT)](https://hact.org.uk/) in 2020 as part of the HACT 2.0 repairs module, in collaboration with [Open Standards Consortium for Real Estate (OSCRE)](https://www.oscre.org/).
+The data standards we use were created by [Housing Associations Charitable Trust (HACT)](https://hact.org.uk/) in 2020 as part of the HACT 2.0 repairs module, in collaboration with [Open Standards Consortium for Real Estate (OSCRE)](https://www.oscre.org/).

 ## Contact us